So you're visiting the beautiful north of Ireland!

 Another great place to visit in Northern Ireland when the sun is shining.

-Seafood lovers rejoice, if you want some world class, delicious seafood then a visit to the fishing port town of Portavogie should be places on your list of thing to do in Northern Irlenad.
-The area is famous for it’s prawns and after your mean you can take a relaxing walk along the coast and admire the stunning views that surrond you.
+Seafood lovers rejoice, if you want some world class, delicious seafood then a visit to the fishing port town of Portavogie should be places on your list of things to do in Northern Ireland.

 It’s a really beautiful area!